polinabee/python-codebits/README.md

 ## Synopsis

 I am collecting my answers to code challenges in Python here.
 Mostly Python 3, some Python 2.
-These are taken from sources like CoderByte, HackerRank, and FreeCodeCamp.
+These are taken from sources like CoderByte and HackerRank.

 ## Code Example